 First, they are usually “high impedance”, which means they are derived from the plate winding through very high-value resistances (100-220k) or through capacitors.
 A high-impedance bias supply cannot support proper bias-set networks, nor will it support a bias regulator.

 Second, these bias supplies lack enough voltage range to properly control all samples of tube that may be plugged into the amp.
 Resistively derived bias supplies can have this range, but will lack the current needed for a bias regulator.
 Decreasing the series resistance creates a high amount of waste heat, and the bias regulator could be damaged by excess voltage to its input.
 Capacitively coupled bias supplies are inherently limited in both their voltage range and current output.

-A separate bias winding has the potential to be “low impedance” and also of high enough voltage to properly support a bias regulator.
-Marshall’s 1959 and 1992 models use bias windings of sufficient voltage to properly support a bias regulator, provided the stock series resistances in the supply are reduced to 470R each.
-Although many Fender amps have separate bias windings, these are all too low in voltage to support a Power Scale circuit.
-Hiwatt’s bias winding will work if the bias supply is rewired as a voltage doubler, which requires lifting the grounded end of the winding.
+A separate bias winding has the potential to be “low impedance” and also to be high enough voltage to properly support a bias regulator.
+Marshall’s 1959 and 1992 models use bias windings of sufficient voltage to properly support a bias regulator using RBX-LT.
+Although many Fender amps have separate bias windings, these are all too low in voltage to support a Power Scale circuit, as are Hiwatt’s bias windings.
+These need to be fully lifted from ground and wired using a voltage doubler.
 See our book, TUT2, for details.

 For a detailed selection procedure, see: